-Nenshad Bardoliwalla is Co-Author of Driven to Perform: Risk-Aware Performance Management From Strategy Through Execution (Evolved Technologist Press, New York, NY, 2009), and an Enterprise Irregular.
-He has played critical leadership roles in the market success of many of the products that now comprise the Oracle and SAP EPM and BI suites.
+Nenshad Bardoliwalla is Co-Author of Driven to Perform: Risk-Aware Performance Management From Strategy Through Execution (Evolved Technologist Press, New York, NY, 2009), and an entrepreneurial analytics product executive.
+He is currently Co-Founder and VP Products at Paxata, the Adaptive Data Preparation pioneer.
+He has played critical leadership roles in the market success of many of the analytic products that now comprise the Oracle and SAP Enterprise Performance Management and Business Intelligence suites.
 Nenshad holds a BA from Cornell University and an MA from New York University.

 By Nenshad Bardoliwalla on February 1, 2010